JoaoBarreto/SID_Tester/Readme.txt

 `---'`---'`---^`---'    `---'`---^`    `    `---'`---'`---'
 -------------------------------------------------------------------------------

-Esta aplicacao serve para todos os alunos do ISCTE que queiram testar os seus conhecimentos na cadeira de Sistemas de Informacao Distribuidos.

-Boa sorte para a frequencia! \(^.^)/
+This app was design to help the students of Distributed Information System course, simulating the Microsoft Test System.

 How to:
-1º - ir à linha de comandos -> "java -jar SIDTester.jar"
+1ï¿½ - go to the command line and type -> "java -jar SIDTester.jar"
-2º - após o programa arrancar devem indicar onde está o ficheiro TesteSID.txt 3º - No menu FILE tem lá uma opcao que é o Help Mode. ;) have fun.
+2ï¿½ - Select the file TesteSID.txt
+3ï¿½ - Use or not the Help Mode Option in the File Menu..

+Thanks, and have fun!

 ------------------------------ [WWW.JOAOBARRETO.PT] ---------------------------